 Last week we went through an example of a Floortime session and many more will follow.
 This week we’ll focus on some stumbling blocks that parents come across when trying to play with their children, and how you can move past them.
 We will focus on the first functional emotional developmental capacity (FEDC 1) today since it presents the most challenges for children on the spectrum as a whole.

 DISCLAIMER: These are general suggestions and guidelines.
 Context is important and can impact how to handle a stumbling block.
 Children can also exhibit certain behaviours at home or with you that differ from those at school or in other settings with others.
 Please contact a professional for specific recommendations for your own child.

 Tantrums / meltdowns

 Please see the co-regulation blog from a couple weeks ago about how to handle tantrums and meltdowns by co-regulating.
-Only when the child is regulated and alert to share attention will we be able to work on moving him/her up the developmental ladder.
+Only when the child is regulated and alert to share attention will we be able to move along developmentally to engagement and back-and-forth interactions.

 Give yourself permission to be frustrated but do not allow yourself to act frustrated; be soothing and easy on your child realizing (s)he is under stress and you are there to help your child through it, not add to it.
 Now is not the time to worry about discipline or to instruct your child to obey commands.